 Whether you work in your spare room, your conservatory, your loft conversion or your dining room - I can’t stress enough how important it is to have a proper beauty bed, good lighting and an adjustable stool/chair to sit on while you work.
 As much as it’s funny and relatable to see posts about lash techs doing their friends’ lashes in hotel rooms, or planes and trains, it’s simply not viable in the long run for your spinal health or your reputation.

-A beauty bed (sometimes referred to as a massage table) is not overly expensive - you can get them online for a reasonable price and one of the best things about them is that they fold away at the end of your treatment, so they don’t even take up loads of space when you’re not working.
+A lash bed (sometimes referred to as a massage table) is not overly expensive - you can get them online for a reasonable price and one of the best things about them is that they fold away at the end of your treatment, so they don’t even take up loads of space when you’re not working.

 A good chair is one that’s height adjustable and ideally doesn’t have arms, so that you have your full range of movement (you’ll be surprised how much arms on a chair will annoy you during a lash set!)
 Again, these can be picked up online for a reasonable price - I’d personally recommend a saddle style stool as they’re quite good for keeping your hips and spine in alignment, or one with a little bit of back support.
 It needs to be adjustable so that you can always make sure you can clearly see your clients’ lashes without stretching and straining too much.

 Good lighting is important on a basic level for giving your clients the idea that you’re a professional technician with professional equipment, but it’s going to be crucial for your eye health!
 Good lighting will help you work more accurately and will improve the cleanliness of your work overall - it’s SO MUCH EASIER to work effectively if you can see every tiny little detail!

 You’ll need somewhere to store your lash equipment - that’s a FACT.
 I’d recommend getting a trolley where you can keep your eyelash extensions supplies and something to go on that trolley to keep your things organised.